 Jul 15, 2017So I've had the hardest time against Grixis Shadow, and I'm not sure exactly how to fix it.
 I know that I could start going with 4 maindeck Leylines, but that's only going to be a 33% chance of having it in the opening hand, at best.
 Even then, they can just win by landing a 5/5 on turn 2 and keep counters up for Bridge.
 It seems to me that that only way to really win this matchup is to have our hands and draws line up near-perfect against theirs.Posted in: Tier 2 (Modern)

 About the Bauble builds, I have a question for everyone running all the different builds.
 There seem to be three main builds:

 If anyone (or everyone) could post which build they go with, along with their sideboard plans (and gameplan in general) specific to that build for as many matchups as possible, I'd appreciate it.
 I want to update the primer to reflect that information, so any newer pilots can get the information specific to their chosen build.
 Thanks!

-Jul 3, 2017I can see your arguments for things like Teeg, Padeem, and Magus in that they can't be grabbed via Stirrings and that there are artifacts that can do the same things.Posted in: Developing Competitive (Modern)
+Jul 3, 2017I can see your arguments for things like Teeg, Padeem, and Magus in that they can't be grabbed via Stirrings and that there are artifacts that can do the same things.Posted in: Tier 2 (Modern)